Upcoming changes to temporary employment program

 |Hold service dates||Yes||Yes|

 Professional staff limited term hourly

-While the civil service rule making does not require changes to the professional staff limited term hourly job profile (11850), the UW has determined that the same time off provisions will apply to this job profile beginning July 1, 2022.
+While the civil service rule making does not require changes to the professional staff limited term hourly job profile (11850 and 11855), the UW has determined that the same time off provisions will apply to this job profile beginning July 1, 2022.